richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

   showing specific achievement; e.g., "Internet-Draft finished" is fine, but "discuss via email" is not.
 It is helpful to specify milestones for every 3-6 months, so that progress can be gauged easily.
-This milestone list is expected to be updated periodically (see section 5).
+This milestone list is expected to be updated periodically (see {{wg-recharter}}).

-  An example of a WG charter is included as Appendix A.
+  An example of a WG charter is included as {{sample}}.

-## Charter review & approval
+## Charter review and approval

 Proposed working groups often comprise technically competent participants who are not familiar with the history of Internet architecture or IETF processes.
 This can, unfortunately, lead to good working group consensus about a bad design.
 To facilitate working group efforts, an Area Director may assign a Consultant from among the ranks of senior IETF participants.
-(Consultants are described in section 6.)
+Consultants are described in {{consultants}}.
 At the discretion of the Area Director, approval of a new WG may be withheld in the absence of sufficient consultant resources.

 Once the Area Director (and the Area Directorate, as the Area Director deems appropriate) has approved the working group charter, the charter is submitted for review by the IAB and approval by the IESG.
 After a review period of at least a week the proposed charter is posted to the IETF-announce mailing list as a public notice that the formation of the working group is being considered.
 At the same time the proposed charter is also posted to the "new-work" mailing list.
 This mailing list has been created to let qualified representatives from other standards organizations know about pending IETF working groups.
 After another review period lasting at least a week the IESG MAY approve the charter as-is, it MAY request that changes be made in the charter, or MAY decline to approve chartering of the working group

 If the IESG approves the formation of the working group it remands the approved charter to the IETF Secretariat who records and enters the information into the IETF tracking database.
 The working group is announced to the IETF-announce a by the IETF Secretariat.

 ## Birds of a Feather (BOF)

 Often it is not clear whether an issue merits the formation of a working group.
 To facilitate exploration of the issues the IETF offers the possibility of a Birds of a Feather (BOF) session, as well as the early formation of an email list for preliminary discussion.
 In addition, a BOF may serve as a forum for a single presentation or discussion, without any intent to form a working group.

 A BOF is a session at an IETF meeting which permits "market research" and technical "brainstorming".
 Any individual may request permission to hold a BOF on a subject.
 The request MUST be filed with a relevant Area Director who must approve a BOF before it can be scheduled.
 The person who requests the BOF may be asked to serve as Chair of the BOF.

 The Chair of the BOF is also responsible for providing a report on the outcome of the BOF.
 If the Area Director approves, the BOF is then scheduled by submitting a request to agenda@ietf.org with copies to the Area Director(s).
 A BOF description and agenda are required before a BOF can be scheduled.

 Available time for BOFs is limited, and BOFs are held at the discretion of the ADs for an area.
 The AD(s) may require additional assurances before authorizing a BOF.
 For example,

 * The Area Director MAY require the establishment of an open email list prior to authorizing a BOF.
 This permits initial exchanges and sharing of framework, vocabulary and approaches, in order to make the time spent in the BOF more productive.